 Typical hospital work is increasingly being carried out on smartphones and tablets.
-With the Cortado Server, GNH – Gesundheit Nordhessen (a provider of healthcare services in Germany’s Northern Hesse region) retains control of its mobile applications and devices.
+With Cortado MDM, GNH – Gesundheit Nordhessen (a provider of healthcare services in Germany’s Northern Hesse region) retains control of its mobile applications and devices.

 The head physician, who enters his or her report directly into the notebook (on the trolley) during rounds, has become a common picture.
 In the meantime, app technology in hospitals has taken a significant step forward.
 Using their smartphones, doctors can enter vital data directly into the hospital information system (HIS), orderlies receive delivery orders in a push process, there are apps for transmitting patients’ meal requests, etc. The range of applications would appear limitless.
 Due to patient data sensitivity, IT departments are required to centrally monitor and administer smartphones, tablets and the apps installed on them.
 GNH uses Cortado’s mobile device management for this purpose.

 The clinic network based in Kassel, Germany operates four acute hospitals, several smaller facilities and employs almost 600 doctors.
 Each of them also performs professional tasks via their smartphone and, in addition to telephone and e-mail, use apps such as the Cerner HIS, which has been in pilot use in GNH since the beginning of 2016.